refinedev/refine/documentation/blog/2022-07-20-refine-writer-program.md

 #### Article types we publish

-- How to..: Solutions for real use case problem
+- How to..: Solutions for a real use case problem
 - Tutorials: Whether it is getting started with a technology or building project from scratch in React or front end ecosystem technologies.
 - Guides: The perfect resource for those who want to use the article as a guide.
 - Case Studies: Practical examples which will be useful to other developers.